tldr-pages/tldr/pages/common/qmv.md

 - Move files, but swap the positions of the source and the target filenames in the editor:

 `qmv --option swap {{*.jpg}}`

+- Rename all files and folders in the current directory, but show only target filenames in the editor:

+`qmv -f do .`